North Andros

 North Andros is one of the 31 districts of the Bahamas.
 It is also the largest district (in area) in the country, and has some of the largest settlements in Andros Island.
 The population (2022 Census) is 4,069.
 "North Andros" is also the name of a physical island that is larger than the district, one of the three islands of the "Andros Island" group along with Mangrove Cay and South Andros.

 Churches

 There are a number of church denominations represented within Andros.
 In North Andros, the Anglican Episcopal Church has a presence through St. Margaret's Parish.
-This parish consist of two churches: St. Margaret's, located in the settlement of Nicholl's Town; and St. Mary Magdalene, located in the settlement of Mastic Point.
+This parish consists of two churches: St. Margaret's, located in the settlement of Nicholl's Town, the oldest church in North Andros, built in 1838; and St. Mary Magdalene, located in the settlement of Mastic Point and built in 1849.
 There are two denominations of Methodist Churches.
 (MCCA) Wesley Methodist church is located in Mastic Point, while Wesley Mt.
-Zion is at Nicholl's Town.
+Zion is in Nicholls Town.
 (BCMC) Wesley Methodist is located at Mastic Point.
 There is also the Church of God of Prophecy.
-Branches may be found in Lowe Sound, Mastic Point, Staniard Creek and Conch Sound, the latter having the most membership.
-The Church of God of Prophecy in Conch Sound is home for the "Rushin" Bahamian Culture that is held on a yearly basis around New Year's time.
+Branches may be found in Lowe Sound, Mastic Point, Staniard Creek, and Conch Sound, the latter having the most members.
+The Church of God of Prophecy in Conch Sound is home to the "Rushin" Bahamian Culture that is held on a yearly basis around New Year's time.